techascent/tech.ml.dataset/docs/pandas.md

 * 'data-frame' - column store db with heterogeneous column types including string and object column types.
 * Designed to make the majority of data munging fast and easy.
+* Missing values are first class things that you can do something about.

 ## High Level Differences